 Students are expected to stay in touch with their group instructor throughout the semester, including during weeks when the class does not meet.
-Generally, these check-ins can take place in person, over the phone, via email or on Slack.
+Generally, these check-ins can take place in person, over the phone, or via email.

 In the event of a weather emergency (or any other widespread emergency) that would close the Georgetown Downtown building during one of our in-class sessions, we will plan to meet virtually through online videoconferencing tools.